badge icon

 Strategic Importance

-• Land Targets: High-value land targets such as fixed bases, command centers, bunkers, and radar systems fall within the SOM-J’s engagement envelope.
+• Land Targets: High-value land targets such as fixed bases, command centers, bunkers, and radar systems fall within SOM-J’s engagement envelope.

 Citations